 If you select this check box, the system overwrites existing VMFS volumes if not enough space is available to store the image, image profile, and host profile.

 Check to ignore any SSD devices connected to the host

 If you select this check box , the system ignores any existing SSD devices and does not store image profiles and host profiles on them.

 - Click Finish to complete the host profile configuration.

 What to do next

 Apply the host profile to individual hosts by using the host profiles feature in the vSphere Web Client.
 See the Host Profiles documentation.
 Alternatively, you can create a rule to assign the host profile to hosts with the vSphere Web Client or by using PowerCLI.
-See Create a Deploy Rule or Write a Rule and Assign a Host Profile to Hosts.
+See Write a Rule and Assign a Host Profile to Hosts.

 Power on unprovisioned hosts to provision them with the new host profile.